Volumetric density measurement in buoyant plumes using Tomographic Background Oriented Schlieren (TBOS): Results

-To validate our measurements of density field, $\rho (r,z)$, the averaged density field is non-dimensionalized in the form of reduced gravity, $g^\prime$, and then extracted $g^\prime$ profiles at different downstream axial locations, above the source, are examined for self-similarity.
-For a circular plume emanating from a finite area source of diameter, D, the flow variables - vertical component of velocity, $w(r,z)$ and $g^\prime (r,z)$ follow a Gaussian distribution \citep{ezzamel2015dynamical} as:
+To validate the density measurements, $\rho (r,z)$, the time-averaged field is non-dimensionalized as reduced gravity, $g^\prime$.
+Next, the $g^\prime$ profiles extracted at different downstream axial locations, above the source, are examined for self-similarity.
+For a circular plume emanating from a finite area source of diameter D, the flow variable $g^\prime (r,z)$ follows a Gaussian distribution \citep{ezzamel2015dynamical} as:

 where